Moving to Portugal. Easy or hard? Packing, supplies, and residency

 • Kishu Binchotan Charcoal sticks for water

-Can you find everything you need in Lisbon?
+Can you find everything you need in Portugal?

-Pretty much.
-We haven’t had a hard time finding anything including electronics, gluten-free foods, low-chemical household products, fluoride-free toothpaste, aluminum-free deodorant, coconut flour, hot sauce, and specific brands we might prefer.
-Prices can, at times, be more expensive in the EU due to import fees, but at least 99% of the time, we can find what we need.
-The only issue so far has been finding one prescription medicine in Portugal, however, Metropolitan pharmacy in Germany ships.
-Apple products and tech gear can be more expensive in Portugal.
-The most affordable place to purchase Apple products is Switzerland.
+Yes, pretty much.
+We haven’t had a hard time finding anything, including electronics, gluten-free foods, low-chemical household products, fluoride-free toothpaste, aluminum-free deodorant, coconut flour, hot sauce, and specific brands we might prefer.
+Prices can, at times, be more expensive in the EU if we are looking for non-EU products (due to import fees), but at least 95% of the time, we can find what we need.
+The only issue so far has been finding one prescription medicine in Portugal; however, Metropolitan Pharmacy in Germany ships it.
+Apple products and tech gear are more expensive in Portugal.
+Other EU countries have better pricing on certain things like Apple products.

 Ericiera, Portugal